androozhang/CS472-Class-Files/02-crypto-echo/questions.md

 - How does this relate to the choice of TCP over UDP?

 **Hint:** Think about what "session state" means and how it relates to the TCP connection lifecycle.

+The key exchange must happen before any encrypted message can be sent for every new connection because this ensures that the key is specific to that connection only.
+If there were a pre-shared key between the client and the server, this key can be shared amongst others and use to decrypt the message going between client and the server.
+This also makes it difficult to keep track of what key belongs to what client in the case there are multiple clients.
+In the case a connection drops, the client must create a new key exchange with the server to ensure keys aren't being reused by other sessions.
+This design choice makes sense for TCP because TCP holds the connection between the cliebnt and server and can store states during this connection.

 ---